Harriet Moody: Career

 From 1912 to 1922, she worked with her father, a local builder, designing houses.
 After her father's retirement in 1922, Moody took a job as Assistant City Engineer until 1925.
-After the 1925 earthquake, she and George Morrison, who had been her boss in the Civil Engineering office, formed a business partnership and worked on planned neighborhoods in the Goleta and Isla Vista.
+After the 1925 earthquake, she and George Morrison, who had been her boss in the Civil Engineering office, formed a business partnership and worked on planned neighborhoods in Goleta and Isla Vista.
 In 1932, Moody designed a studio for her sister Mildred at 1086 Coast Village Road.
 It served as Mildred's art studio and later both an antique shop and tea room.
 Throughout the 1930s, Moody built small, quaint Storybook Cottages, which were affordable during the Great Depression.
 Some of the first that she built — six cottages on Periwinkle Lane in Montecito — brought orders for six more on Rosemary Lane.

 In the 1940s, George Owen Knapp commissioned Moody to build houses for his workers on his estate Arcady in Montecito.
 Typically, Harriet designed the spaces; her preferred contractor, Dixon H. MacQuiddy, built the houses; Mildred focused on the interiors and finding antiques; Brenda worked as the escrow or real estate agent; and occasionally Wilma may have provided banking services.
 As supplies were limited because of World War II rationing, the sisters often used architectural reclamations giving the cottages a unique feel.
 Many large estates had been dismantled during the depression in an effort to reduce taxes, creating potential for salvage and recycling of the beams, doors, windows, and other fixtures.
 Moody's work was also typified by high ceilings, various storage areas to fit the irregular spaces, small gabled entryways, board and batten siding, canted corners, diamond-shaped window panes, wall dormers, and multiple roof types, including cross-gabled roofs with pitched slopes, uneven span gables and wood shingle roofing.
 About three dozen of Moody's designs have been identified and many have been placed on the rolls of the Historic Landmarks Commission, such as the one at 170 Middle Road in Montecito.